Signs of Apostolic Calling

 You are always wanting to let the people of God know that there is a “Promised Land” where things are different!
 You desire to show them a better way and a new building that does not have the flaws of the old.

 Now if you have this orientation, it is not to say that your judgments are always correct.
 You may begin with an apostolic orientation, but your early judgments are likely to be based on your own ideas and preconceived notions.

 This is why apostolic preparation and training is necessary, to ensure that when you do rise up into apostolic office that you judge according to the Lord’s standards and not your own.

 If you could identify with these points, then it is clear that the Lord has called you to an apostolic ministry.
 Like I said earlier though, you cannot even begin this journey until you have received a personal conviction and confirmation of this calling.

 The call to the apostolic ministry is not a simple matter of having a ministry of prophecy or compassion; it is a call to the highest ministry office and as a result comes with the greatest price.

 The price that you will be called to pay will not be one of monetary value.
 Who could have prepared Abraham for the sacrifice of Isaac?
 Was he not prepared to offer God all he owned and all that he had?
 Yet the Lord required of him the thing that was dearest to him.

-So as one called to the apostolic ministry you will also be called to give up anything that stands in the way of your calling.
-If you dedicate yourself to this calling and accept what is being offered to you, then know that the price of your pride, of your zeal, of your emotion of your strengths and weaknesses will be required of you.
+So as one called to the apostolic ministry, you will also be called to give up anything that stands in the way of your calling.
+If you dedicate yourself to this calling and accept what is being offered to you, then know that the price of your pride, of your zeal, of your emotion, and of your strengths and weaknesses will be required of you.